 Both nations are primarily Muslim dominated societies with shared values — so there is no need to spark hostility, as has been a theory for the past decades, as subsequently resulted in violence on both sides.
 Every Afghan simply blames Pakistan for the ongoing war in Afghanistan due to the rise of terror movements in the 1970s, the proxy war pitting East against West, the creation of the Taliban and the post-9/11 conflict.

 Pakistan has been accused of supporting terrorists by the United States, the Afghan government and the international community.
 These suppositions are based on factual evidence and findings.

 Pakistan’s connection to terrorism stirs fear in Afghans.
-Former Afghan National Directorate of Security and current presidential candidate in the upcoming Afghan elections Rahmatullah Nabil said, “Pakistan has been using terrorism as a tool and tactic.”
+Former Afghan National Directorate of Security and current presidential candidate in the upcoming Afghan elections Rahmatullah Nabil said, “Pakistan has been using terrorism as tool and tactic.”
 In September 2018, the Trump administration cancelled $300 million worth of aid to Pakistan over its terror record.
 Further, Islamabad was accused of “not doing enough to root out militants from its border region with Afghanistan.”

 Former US Ambassador to the United Nations, Nikki Haley, has also accused Pakistan of playing a “double game” on combating terrorism.
 She accuses Pakistan of “harboring terrorists that attack American troops in Afghanistan.”